The Big Larry Multimedia Fun Page

 Pop’s Restuarant, his favorite bar, got so sick of us calling for Larry that they finally stopped accepting calls for him.
 Larry would usually just ask who it was a few times and when we kept being stupid at him, he’d hang up on us.

 This isn’t really a picture of Big Larry because Big Larry wouldn’t be singing to children – he would be chucking beer bottles at them and yelling, “You’re all a bunch of cocksuckers!”
-Unfortunately we don’t have a real picture of Larry but my good friend kcochran who happens to live in Albany is in the process of hunting down Larry to get a few pictures and possibly even become friends with him.
+Unfortunately we don’t have a real picture of Larry but this one looks sort of like him.

 This is the house we lived in while all this was going on.
 The entrance to Larry’s room was the brown door on the right.
 Our room was originally in the middle of the house (the 2nd dormer on the roof) but we later moved into the room directly above Larry.